100 Notable alumni of

 -

 Mark Thomas Stoops is an American college football coach and former player.
-He is the head football coach for the University of Kentucky, a position he has held since 2013.
-Stoops is the all-time winningest head coach in the history of the Kentucky Wildcats football program.
-He is also the longest-tenured current SEC football coach.
+He most recently served as the head football coach for the University of Kentucky from 2013 to 2025.
+Stoops is the all-time winningest head coach in the history of the Kentucky Wildcats football program, surpassing former coach Paul "Bear" Bryant.

 -